 Filmmakers can always post notices in Raindance London’s free weekly newsletter that circulates to over 30,000 filmmakers around the world.

 Pretty much all of the UK government organisations are housed under the roof of the British Film Institute.
 You can find news of funding, training, government policy and much more.

 For arts news and information in general, try the excellent website of the British Council.

 Theatrical distribution in the UK is pretty much impossible.
 A staggering 96% of British screens are owned by the Hollywood studios, and the remaining few are so desperate for cash they often run commercial films.

-For British as well as American filmmakers, the route is to play at a major film festival, like Edinburgh, Cambridge, Frightfest, Sci fi, Sheffield (documentaries) or London’s Raindance.
-The whole point is to see what sort of impact one can make with a festival screening.
+For British as well as American filmmakers, the route is to play at a major film festival, like Edinburgh, Cambridge, Frightfest, Sci-fi, Sheffield (documentaries) or London’s Raindance.
 If you attend a British film festival and meet a filmmaker there, here are 7 questions you better not ask them!

 Alternative screening flourishes in London.
 While here in New York we have Rooftop Films, the whole concept of event cinema started in London in the late 1990’s with Secret Cinema – now a huge European brand.
 British cinema owners also use their screens for alternative content: everything from Wimbledon finals in a screen at VUE Piccadilly to the Raindance Tour.